edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 ### Configure the Ubuntu Core volumes
 Configuring the volumes is possible via a Gadget snap.

-We will wse the [pc-amd64-gadget](https://github.com/snapcore/pc-amd64-gadget) as basis and build on top of it.
+We will use the [pc-amd64-gadget](https://github.com/snapcore/pc-amd64-gadget) as basis and build on top of it.

 !!! tip
     For a Raspberry Pi, you need to use the [pi-gadget](https://github.com/snapcore/pi-gadget) instead.